 Howard H. Baker Jr., 88.
 Moderate Republican ex-senator who, during the 1973 Watergate hearings, sought to learn Richard Nixon's role by asking what the president knew and when he knew it.
 June 26.

 David Greenglass, 92.
 He served 10 years in prison for his role in the most explosive atomic spying case of the Cold War and gave testimony that sent his brother-in-law and sister, Julius and Ethel Rosenberg, to the electric chair.
 July 1.

 Louis Zamperini, 97.
-Olympic distance runner who, during World War II, survived 47 days on a raft in the Pacific after his bomber crashed, then endured two years in Japanese prison camps and hero of the book and movie "Unbroken."
+Olympic distance runner who, during World War II, survived 47 days on a raft in the Pacific after his bomber crashed, then endured two years in Japanese prison camps; subject of the book and movie "Unbroken."
 July 2.

 Metropolitan Volodymyr, 78.
 Head of Ukraine's Orthodox Church who was credited with stabilizing the church.
 July 5.